Alexey-Savelyev-0/Propaganda/README.md

 An ablation study of the top performing models for Computational Propaganda Detection in SemEval2020 Task 11.
-The models here are the both Span Identification, and Task Classification of Hitachi and ApplicaAI.
+The task is seperated into 2 subtasks - Span Identification (SI) and Technique Classification (TC).
+Span identification outlines the range of the propaganda in text, Technique Classification classifies the rhetoric device being used.
+For both tasks, various models are developed and compared in a seperate paper (which for legal reasons is not placed here).